MFIT: Multi-Fidelity Thermal Modeling for 2.5D and 3D Multi-Chiplet Architectures: Multi-Fidelity Thermal Modeling

 First, fine-grained models of key system components are constructed with as much detail as possible.
 Fine-grained modeling of the entire system at the highest level of detail is infeasible due to the memory, CPU, and execution time requirements.
 The second step is systematically designing abstracted models by replacing detailed structures with homogeneous blocks.
 During this process, we find the material parameters for these blocks such that their thermal behavior matches the original structure.

-MFIT focuses on two structures within a chiplet-based package for this work: the $\mu$-bumps connecting each chiplet to the interposer and the links that enable communication between chiplets.
+MFIT focuses on two structures within a chiplet-based package for this work: the $\mu$-bumps connecting each chiplet to the interposer and 3D stacked chiplets to each other and the links that enable communication between chiplets.
 The rationale behind selecting these components is elaborated on in the following subsections.
-These two structures are present in both 2.5D and 3D chiplet-based packages, as shown in Figures \ref{fig:2.5D_cartoon_detailed_vs_abstracted} and \ref{fig:3D_cartoon_detailed_vs_abstracted}, and the results of the abstraction experiments are applied to both the 2.5D and 3D full-system abstracted models.
+These two structures are present in both 2.5D and 3D chiplet-based packages, as shown in Figs. \ref{fig:2.5D_cartoon_detailed_vs_abstracted} and \ref{fig:3D_cartoon_detailed_vs_abstracted}, and the results of the abstraction experiments are applied to both the 2.5D and 3D full-system abstracted models.

 While we apply our abstract modeling approach to only two structures in this work, the same approach applies to other structures in the package, such as the substrate or C4 bumps.
 In addition to these abstractions, MFIT also models the heatsink as a heat transfer coefficient (HTC) instead of a physical model.
-This choice removes the need to model fluids in our simulations, as fluid flow is only used for convective heat transfer in the heatsink.
+This choice removes the need to model fluids in our simulations, as fluid flow in our simulations is used only for convective heat transfer in the heatsink.

-To capture the 3D chiplet-based systems, we consider direct die-to-die bonding between vertically stacked chiplets as an example.
-With this bonding method, no additional layers are modeled between stacked chiplets.
-Instead, chiplets are modeled directly contacting each other, stacked one on top of the other.
-Similarly, another bonding method can be utilized, such as TSVs or $\mu$-bumps between stacked chiplets.
-When modeling the geometry of TSVs or $\mu$-bumps between stacked chiplets in a system, an additional block of homogeneous material is created between each stacked chiplet.
-This block has the same thickness as the thickness of the bonding method.
-Then, to determine the material parameters of this new block, an identical process is followed to that described in the following section.
+Next, we present our abstraction techniques and their validation instead of leaving them to the experimental evaluation to improve the readability and to justify larger-scale experiments performed using the abstract models.